 - Change out of wet clothing or your bathing suit ASAP.

 Vaginal yeast infections are a prevalent issue among women worldwide.
-Luckily, they are simple to treat, don’t usually cause lasting damage, and there are measures you can take to prevent an infection from occurring in the first place.
+Luckily, they are simple to treat.
+They don’t usually cause lasting damage, and there are measures you can take to prevent an infection.